 A.R.
-91. A1, after:
+4-8.
+A1, after:

-- (1) Receiving a pass; or - (2) Ending her dribble,
+- (1) Receiving a pass; or - (2) Ending their dribble,

 passes the ball to A2.
 Before receiving the pass, A2 leaves the area on a cut to the basket.
 A1 goes to the area vacated by A2 and recovers the ball.
 RULING: In order for a pass to occur, the thrown ball must be touched by another player.
 This did not occur in (1) or (2).

-(1) A1's attempted pass was the start of her dribble.
-When she recovered the ball and started another dribble, she committed a violation.
+(1) A1's attempted pass was the start of their dribble.
+When they recovered the ball and started another dribble, they committed a violation.
 (Had A1, after releasing the pass, which was the start of the dribble, not recovered the ball but rather continued to dribble, it would not have been a violation.)

-(2) A1 had previously ended a dribble before her attempted pass to A2.
-A1's release of the ball on her attempted pass to A2 was the start of a second dribble.
-A1 committed a violation when she touched the ball.
+(2) A1 had previously ended a dribble before their attempted pass to A2.
+A1's release of the ball on their attempted pass to A2 was the start of a second dribble.
+A1 committed a violation when they touched the ball.
+(Rules 4-12.2 and 9-7.1.c)